coolaj86/blyph-fraps/README.md

-Blyph Browser Client
+Braps (Client)
 ===

-This is the application which is loaded into your browser from [Blyph.com](http://blyph.com).
+This is the application which is loaded into your browser for the fraps.

 Contributing
 ===